-Psychiatric Nurse Practitioner (Psych NP) - Psych NPs must be licensed or have obtained a certificate or registration to practice as an APRN in a psychiatric-mental or behavioral health care capacity at an eligible CSF located in a mental health HPSA.
+Psychiatric Nurse Practitioner (Psych NP) - Psych NPs must be licensed or have obtained a certificate or registration to practice as an APRN in a psychiatric-mental or behavioral health care capacity at an eligible CSF.
 Psych NPs must have a master's degree or higher degree in nursing from a program accredited by the National League for Nursing Accrediting Commission or the Commission on Collegiate Nursing Education with a specialization in psychiatric-mental health.